Switzerland

 The food is wholesome and of good quality.
 You will be served three-course dinners and buffet breakfasts.
 You will not go hungry.
 Vegetarian, vegan, lactose-free and gluten-free diets can be catered for with sufficient notice.
 For other diet requests or allergies, please be sure to let us know.

 It is traditional in mountain regions to tip the guide.
 It is appreciated and reflects how hard they work to make your trip a success.
 A suitable amount is 20-50 CHF per person.
-You can also review and name check those guides who have given you a particularly good experience.
+You can also review and name-check those guides who have given you a particularly good experience.

 We live and work in the environment and care deeply about it.
-This provider is in the process of joining the 1% for the planet scheme and volunteers regularly in mountain clean up operations.
+This provider is in the process of joining the 1% for the Planet scheme and volunteers regularly in mountain clean-up operations.
 You are likely to hear about this during your trip.
-If you travel your entire journey by train, or offset your carbon your host will reward you with merchandise.
+If you travel your entire journey by train or offset your carbon, your host will reward you with merchandise.
 Be sure to mention it to them.

-Your head guides are Louise and Tom
+Your head guides are Ben and Tom

 By booking through Skyhook you'll be joining a small-group trip.
 This can make it nice and sociable (you'll be added to a group chat after booking), and guarantees great value for money!